hanabi/hanabi.github.io/Beginners.md

   * If Alice is not making a mistake, something must be in Bob's hand to make the red 2 playable.
 This must be a *Finesse*, so he blindly plays his left-most card and it is the red 1.
   * Next, Cathy plays her red 2.
 * **Note that *Prompts* take priority over *Finesses*!** Do not blindly play your left-most card if the situation can apply to any of the clued cards in your hand.
+* When a *Finesse* occurs, it causes temporary information desynchronization.
+(In the above example, Cathy thinks she has red 1, but she really doesn't have the red 1, which means that information is not synced up throughout the team.)
+For this reason, blind-playing a card into a *Finesse* is very important - by doing so, it resyncronizes all of the information.
+So, if a player is *Finessed*, they should almost always blind-play the card immediately, even if they have other important cards to play or some good clue to give.
-* The *Finesse Position* is the slot that a player's left-most unclued card is in.
+* We define the *Finesse Position* as the slot that a player's left-most unclued card is in.
 Notice that a player's *Finesse Position* can move around, and if it does, it is still possible to *Finesse* them.
 For example, on the first turn of a 4-player game:
   * Alice clues Cathy red, which touches two red cards on slot 1 and slot 2.
   * Cathy assumes that the slot 1 card is red 1.
   * Next, Bob clues Donald blue, which touches a blue 2.